gogvyatkin/todo_list/README.md

 #      Tasks

-1. install coax pipe
+1. work a shift
-2. wash the car
+2. order boiler voltage stabilizer
 3. measure the lenght of the foot
 4. order winter shoes
 5. watch video about IT or english language or read article on habr